COLAMAroro/nixos-config/readme.md

   - `shared.nix`: Shared configuration between all devices
   - `hades/`: ThinkPad t470s laptop, main NixOS device
   - `nirvana/`: Desktop PC, dual-boot with Windows 11 (Windows being the default)
+  - `thoth/`: Small NUC, used as a local server (Home-Assistant, AirTable, etc.)
+  - `apollo/`: VPS (Contabo), used as a music streaming server, and other web services
 - `user/`: Home-Manager configuration

 ## Feature selection